Frances O'Connor

-Frances Ann O'Connor (born 12 June 1967) is a British-Australian actress and director.
-She appears in roles in the films Mansfield Park, Bedazzled, A.I.
-Artificial Intelligence, The Importance of Being Earnest, and Timeline.
-In television, she had main roles in Shark Bay, Mr Selfridge, Cleverman, Troy: Fall of a City, and The End, and had a recurring role in Wednesday.
-O'Connor won an AACTA Award for her performance in Blessed, and also earned two Golden Globe Award nominations for her performances in Madame Bovary and The Missing.
-In 2022, her debut feature as writer and director Emily was released.
+Frances Ann O'Connor (born 12 June 1967) is an Australian actress.
+She is best known for her roles in film and television, including Mansfield Park (1999), Bedazzled (2000), A.I.
+Artificial Intelligence (2001), The Importance of Being Earnest (2002) and Wednesday (2025).

+O'Connor won an AACTA Award for her performance in Blessed (2009) and also earned two Golden Globe Award nominations in Madame Bovary (2000) and The Missing (2014-2016).
+In 2022, she ventured into directing with her debut feature film Emily.

 Early life

-O'Connor was born in Wantage, at the time part of Berkshire, England, to a pianist mother and nuclear physicist father; her family moved to Perth, Western Australia, when she was two years old.
-She is the middle of five children, with one older brother, one older sister, and two younger sisters.
-O'Connor was raised Roman Catholic, and attended the Mercedes College in Perth.
-She then went on to attend the Western Australian Academy of Performing Arts and earned a Bachelor of Arts degree in literature from Curtin University in Western Australia.
+O'Connor was born in Wantage, Berkshire, England, but moved with her family to Perth, Western Australia, when she was two years old.
+She is of Irish descent and was raised Roman Catholic.
+O'Connor attended Mercedes College in Perth before studying at the Western Australian Academy of Performing Arts and Curtin University in the same city; earning a Bachelor of Arts degree from the latter.